 Cystic fibrosis is an example of a disease that leads to bronchiectasis.
 In addition to hemoptysis, patients with bronchiectasis often have a severe cough and chronic purulent sputum (thick, opaque, yellowish white discharge).

 Bronchogenic carcinoma is cancer that originates in the lining of the bronchi.
 About 90 percent of lung cancers are bronchogenic.
 The other 10 percent begin in the bronchioles, alveoli, or trachea.
 Bronchogenic carcinoma is a less common cause of hemoptysis than bronchitis or bronchiectasis, but is an important one.

 Most cases of bronchogenic carcinoma occur in smokers.
 If the disease is advanced, patients may experience unaccountable weight loss and various other common symptoms of lung cancer.

 A chest x-ray can reveal the location of the neoplasm (tumor), and cancerous cells can often be detected in microscopic examination of the patient's sputum.
 The diagnosis sometimes cannot be confirmed until the tissue is biopsied.

-About 7% of patients with bronchogenic cancer are initially diagnosed because of hemoptysis.
-About 20% of patients with bronchogenic cancer experience hemoptysis at some point.
+About 7 percent of patients with bronchogenic cancer are initially diagnosed because of hemoptysis.
+About 20 percent of patients with bronchogenic cancer experience hemoptysis at some point.
 The bleeding results from necrosis of the tumor (death of the cells that make up the tumor), the rupture of small blood vessels in the area, or the tumor invading one of the pulmonary blood vessels.
 Massive bleeding can occur if the tumor erodes into one of the large pulmonary vessels.

 Hemoptysis can also result from metastatic cancer to the lungs (especially breast, kidney, colon, and esophageal metastases).
 The cancer causes bleeding in much the same way that bronchogenic carcinoma causes bleeding.